shopsys/shopsys/docs/cookbook/adding-a-new-administration-page.md

 By adding the `@Route("/dashboard/twitter/")` annotation, you are creating a route named `admin_dashboard_twitter` (`admin_` + lowercase controller name + `_` + lowercase action name).

 This newly added route should be available under the URL [http://127.0.0.1:8000/admin/**dashboard/twitter/**](http://127.0.0.1:8000/admin/dashboard/twitter/) by default.
-If you try to access the page, it will fail on loading non-existing template, which we will fix in the next step.
+If you try to access the page, it will fail on loading a non-existing template, which we will fix in the next step.

 If you'd like to create something more complicated, you can require other services in the controller's constructor, which will be autowired.